ibm-cloud-docs/ContinuousDelivery/cd-kubernetes-razee-tutorial.md

 Modify the app and redeploy it to view how Razee picks up the changes in the `config.yml` file automatically, and then redeploys the app.

-1. On the toolchain's Overview page, click the **Git** card for your app.
+1. On the Toolchain's Overview page, on the **Repositories** card, click the Git repo for your app.

    You can also use the built-in Eclipse Orion {{site.data.keyword.webide}}, a local IDE, or your favorite editor to change the files that are in your repo.
    {: tip}